teroids/werkspot-de-challenge/README.md

 1. Pre-process the CSV file, replacing `;` with `,` and sending the output to the `data` folder.
 2. The data is inserted into the `raw` schema in the table `events_logs`, using the command `dbt seed`.
-3. Two tables are generated:
+3. Two tables are generated, using the command `dbt run`:
 - `public.events`: This solves the first question.
 - `public.availability_snapshot`: This solves the second question.